Glebelands Alliance |

 November 2001

-28 November - The South Wales Argus reports how the Children’s Commissioner for Wales was snubbed by Newport Council.
-See South Wales Argus article: 'Don't listen to this talk, planners told'
+28 November - The South Wales Argus reports how the Children’s Commissioner for Wales was snubbed

 In November 2001, Mr Clarke, Children’s Commissioner for Wales took the trouble to come to Newport to present his views concerning building schools on landfill sites at a full cabinet meeting.
 However, Newport Council was so determined to push this development through that the leader of the Council instructed councillors who were members of the planning committee to leave the chamber on the grounds that they might be influenced by what was said.
 It is doubtful that such exclusion was in the public interest, or ensured the best possible outcome in terms of risk management, environmental protection or safeguarding public health.

-24 November - The South Wales Argus reports contaminated soil being found at the Glebelands, at the location of the proposed new school.
-See South Wales Argus article: Workers find drums of suspicious liquid'
+24 November - The South Wales Argus reports contaminated soil being found at the Glebelands,

+Regarding the proposed school development, the article quotes a Council spokeswoman as saying "Strict planning conditions have also been imposed on the development, and the Environment Agency, Countryside Council for Wales and other independent organisations will monitor work on site."
 As things turned out, this statement amounted to nothing more than Council misinformation and broken promises.
 The planning conditions were not strictly applied, and the work carried out on site was not monitored by the Environment Agency, the Countryside Council for Wales or any other independent organisation.

 October 2001

-16 October - Briefing meeting held for the Children’s Commissioner for Wales on 'Building schools on former Landfill Sites'
+16 October - Briefing meeting held for the Children’s Commissioner for Wales on

-11 October - Mr Peter Clarke, Children’s Commissioner for Wales prepares important report entitled 'Building Schools on Former Landfill Sites'
+11 October - Mr Peter Clarke, Children’s Commissioner for Wales prepares important report entitled

 Referring to the Glebelands development (and another development in north Wales), Mr Clarke wrote: "It is therefore my view that these schemes should not proceed in their present form, and that the Local Authorities in question pursue other means to achieve their admirable desire to improve the educational environment of the children in their area."